 “When you’re looking for your life’s vocation, you’re in a strange room with no light,” she said.
 The civil war undermined her motivation to become a pediatrician, and she fell into a dark place, dropping out of school and entering an abusive relationship.

 She found her light when she became a social worker serving women who had survived abuse.
-Sadness, anger and excitement about her work brought her to a place of “unexplained joy.”
-That joy has motivated her, ever since, to pursue her sense of personal mission.
+Sadness, anger, and excitement about her work brought her to a place of “unexplained joy” that has motivated her ever since to pursue her sense of personal mission.

-“Never despise humble beginnings,” she concluded, encouraging all peace-loving people to step into the light.
+“Never despise humble beginnings,” she concluded, and encouraged all peace-loving people to step into the light.

-Gbowee appeared at Wagner College through Project Connect, an initiative of the Eastern Cluster of seminaries operated by the Evangelical Lutheran Church in America, the denomination in which Wagner College has its historic roots.
-Funded by a grant from the Lilly Endowment, Project Connect supports vocational exploration by young Lutherans.
-Wagner Chaplain Martin Malzahn, an ELCA pastor, was a member of the retreat’s leadership team.
+Gbowee appeared at Wagner College through Project Connect.
+An initiative of the Eastern Cluster of Lutheran Seminaries funded by a grant from the Lilly Endowment, Project Connect supports vocational exploration by young Lutherans.
+Wagner’s Chaplain Martin Malzahn, a pastor of the Evangelical Lutheran Church, was a member of the retreat’s leadership team.

-Wagner students will have additional opportunities for vocational exploration during the upcoming academic year, thanks to a grant from the Network for Vocation in Undergraduate Education, a program of the Council of Independent Colleges.
+Wagner students will have new opportunities for vocational exploration during the upcoming academic year, thanks to a grant from the Network for Vocation in Undergraduate Education (NetVUE), a program of the Council of Independent Colleges.

-Beginning in the fall, students in religiously affiliated student organizations will participate together in community service and engage in interfaith dialogue in order to explore their sense of vocation.
-Student leaders, staff and faculty will plan activities, attend conferences and receive training this spring and summer.
+Beginning in the fall, students in religiously-affiliated student organizations will participate together in community service and engage in interfaith dialogue, for the purposes of exploring their sense of vocation.
+Student leaders, staff, and faculty will plan activities, attend conferences, and receive training this spring and summer.

-In addition, vocational exploration through interfaith dialogue will be incorporated into the spring semester seminars that are part of Wagner’s new trial extension of its First-Year Program.
+In addition, vocational exploration through interfaith dialogue will be incorporated in spring semester seminars that are part of Wagner’s new trial extension of the First Year Program.